mtuoc/MTUOC-tabtxt2TMX/README.md

-This program shows the help with the optio -h:
+This program shows the help with the option -h:

 ```
 python3 MTUOC-tabtxt2TMX.py -h